nilsbw/dmbook-setup/install-software/installation-windows.md

 ## Installing R and RStudio

 For Windows, the R project provides specific installers that are available at [https://cloud.r-project.org/](https://cloud.r-project.org/).
-Download the latest installer for your system, execute it by double-clicking on the file, and follow the installation instructions.
+Download the latest installer for your system (you need at least version 4.0), execute it by double-clicking on the file, and follow the installation instructions.

 To install RStudio, go to the RStudio website at \url{https://www.rstudio.com/products/rstudio/download/}.
 There are different versions, the "free" version is sufficient for our purpose.
 Download the installer, run this file and follow the installation instructions.
 You should now have R and RStudio installed on your computer.